jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_9.md

 [
 	{
-		"funcName":"Multi-regional Storage",
+		"funcName":"Multi-region Storage",
 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Selecting storage areas nearby to reduce resource acquisition delays that can achieve remote disaster tolerence.", "funcP":"You can select storage areas nearby based on business hotspots to reduce resource acquisition delays.
-At the same time, multi-site storage can help customers achieve remote disaster tolerance."
+				"funcTitle":"Nearby storage region is selected to reduce resource acquisition delay and enable remote disaster tolerance.", "funcP":"You can select the storage region nearby based on the service hotspots to reduce resource acquisition delays, and such multi-region storage can help achieve remote disaster tolerance."
 			}
 		]
 	},